 "[When] introducing a kitten to other pets, if we're not aware of how those other animals are going to interact, we'll want to control the environment as much as we possibly can," says Carol Margolis, DVM, DACT, of the Gold Coast Center for Veterinary Care on Long Island, NY.
 "Being home 24/7 for the first week is a great idea, so you can be home to interrupt any behaviors that you want to stop.
 Patience is going to be the name of the game."

-In the case of the snowshoe, that breeder was Dorothy Hinds-Daugherty of Philadelphia, Penn., and that trait was the white feet on three Siamese cats from a litter in the early 1960s.
+As is the case with a great number of cat breeds, the snowshoe exists because a breeder once found a cat with a recessive trait and thought, "Hey, this could be a thing."
+In the case of the snowshoe, that breeder was Dorothy Hinds-Daugherty of Philadelphia, and that trait was the white feet on three Siamese cats from a litter in the early 1960s.

 Looking to develop a color-pointed cat with white feet, Hinds-Daugherty bred those cats to an American shorthair, then those cats back to a Siamese.
 With some effort, the desired effect was indeed produced.

 Yet, snowshoes remained a rare, difficult breed to reproduce, because all of their primary breed traits rely on recessive genes.
 Getting cats to produce the coloration and patterns most desired is still a bit of a "luck of the draw" situation, and even today no two snowshoe cats look exactly alike.